scrtlabs/enigma-p2p/src/client_api/README.md

 - `INPROGRESS`: TaskId exists and it has been verified, in-progress
 - `SUCCESS`: Success
 - `FAILED`: Failure
+- `ETHEREUMFAILURE`: Task failed due to an Ethereum callback failure

 `output` - byte array representing the output of the computation